Root Canal Therapy

 No one wants a root canal, until they need one.
 A root canal saves the entire tooth by removing the infection and sealing the canal.
 It usually can be done in one visit at Flax Dental.
 If all goes according to plan you’ll never have pain in that tooth again.

 No one wants a root canal, until they need one.
 Problems arise when the pulp of a tooth becomes seriously inflamed or infected.
 An abscessed or infected tooth can cause a serious toothache.
-A root canal saves an infected tooth by removing the infection and sealing the canal.
-It usually can be done in one visit at Flax Dental.
+A root canal saves an abscessed tooth by removing the infection and sealing the canal.
+It usually can be done in one visit at Flax Dental in Atlanta.
 If everything goes according to plan you’ll never have pain in that tooth again.
 A root canal can relieve your toothache and protect your other teeth.

 Problems arise when the pulp of a tooth becomes seriously inflamed or infected.
 This can occur if decay has invaded the interior of the tooth, if a tooth has a very large filling, if it is cracked or chipped, or from trauma such as contact or even previous orthodontic work.
 Whatever the cause, the infected pulp needs to be fully removed and the tooth cleaned out, disinfected, and filled.
 That, in a nutshell, is a root canal.